jarodtang85/Feature-Descriptors-and-Feature-Matching/README.md

 largest amounts of spread along the three orthogonal directions respectively

 ### Data Split
-C.3 splits data into training and testing subsets
+C.3 splits data into training and testing subsets.
+C.4 uses the training feature matrix and class labels developed in C.1 and C.2 to train a multi-class SVM.
+The classification accuracy is published in the command window.
+In C.5, the classifier in C.4 is trained using only intensity features.
+This section explores the effect of incrementally adding one shape feature at a time in the training-testing process.
+Test accuracy is used as the performance metric in this section.